 Over the years, there have been a lot of unexpected perks or bonuses I have received from my boss.
 They have ranged from gifts, event tickets/access, to swag, and cash.
 These add up to amazing perks.
 However, the best "gifts" bosses have given me were the intangibles - their investment in my career, mentoring me, grooming me, a sincere thank you, showing heartfelt concern, and giving me insight to how they think and why, their time, effort, and energy.
 There are very few bosses who will give of THEMSELVES and those that do, do so because at the core of who they are, they are very good people with great integrity and character.
 They truly care about their staff as people, not just as colleagues.
 These are the bosses who walk the walk instead of just talking the talk.
 Moreover, their "gifts" weren't offered in exchange for a job well done, but more often were DAILY AND WEEKLY occurrences because that is HOW they manage people.
 Here are some examples.
 When I asked for a raise, I came in fully prepared and was open to a discussion instead of forcing an ultimatum.
 The next day, my boss commended me and said what I did was very brave and I did a great job and handled it very well.
 (Yes, I got my raise.)
 I've had bosses validate my stance/argument and stand up on my behalf even when it meant they were challenging THEIR boss' viewpoint who had all the power and final say.
 I've had bosses who said thank you every night before they left even though they always said thank you thru out the day.
 I've had bosses who would ask about my family, patiently show me a better solution without making me feel bad or inferior, who never raised their voice, and would personally send flowers with a message on Admin Assistant Day on how excited they were that I was on the team.
 They would pass along compliments that other executives would say about me and take the time to be kind during their busy schedules.
 Their investment in me as a person and colleague has been the best perk ever.

-What can a good day trader earn in a year?Luckily and surprisingly, I have never been in this sort of situation.
+What's the secret to actually getting through when you call in for a radio contest?Luckily and surprisingly, I have never been in this sort of situation.
 I've never even paused to think about it.
 To answer your question - I'm not good at lying and don't believe in leaving my conscience at home while at work.
 To keep up a lie like that would consume me too much.
 This scenario is something that each person would handle differently.
 One defense can be, people's personal lives are their own business so what they do outside of work as long as it doesn't interfere with their work life should be ignored.
 Other people would probably much rather find a new job immediately while not burning bridges or gossiping about it.
 This is something you should think about while interviewing for jobs.
 When I interview, I'm pretty clear about what I'm looking for.
 At the appropriate time - like when they ask you things you didn't like about your last job or what you absolutely refuse to do this is what I say: I love learning, being flexible, supporting my boss and being extremely loyal.
 I can work for someone who has high standards or is very picky.
 However, I draw the line at doing anything illegal or immoral.
 All of my previous bosses have been extremely down to earth, personable, and NOT the nightmare boss, so I'm looking to continue my lucky streak.
 To me, having the right boss is very important.
 I'm looking for the right job, not just any job, so I can do my absolute best each day.

 I have not seen an assistant just lose it and walk out.
 However, I've heard enough stories.
 Some leave within a week or a couple of months and don't give the customary 2 weeks notice.
 They state that day is their last and come to find out they weren't the first nor the last to do so.
 Typically when an office/executive is that bad, it's a long string of assistants that quit and most are not surprised when it happens.
 If anything, they sometimes marvel at how long the assistant did manage to last.
 From what I've heard, the assistants did leave with class and their dignity intact.
 There's nothing worse than working for a horrible boss and throwing a tantrum just like the executive would on your last day.
 Why leave that as the lasting impression?
 If you're going to leave, be an adult about it and walk calmly with your head held high.
 Be the bigger person and don't gossip!
 When a situation is that bad, do everything in your power NOT to make it worse.